alyasltd/poseidon/README.md

 ## Motivation

-Traditional object detection models are not designed to meet **aerospace-grade accuracy tolerances** like those defined by the **Instrument Landing System (ILS)**.
+Traditional object detection models are not designed to meet **aerospace-grade accuracy tolerances**.
 This project aims to bridge that gap by:

 - Embedding **camera pose estimation** directly into the learning objective
 - Enabling models to learn **keypoint configurations** that are optimal for 6-DoF localization